 Windowed Analysis and Forecasting

 Because of Model 2’s low accuracy, we were unable to test the efficacy of the timeseries forecasting technique described earlier and included in the wtCNN package.
 The approach requires a CNN accurately trained on a windowed timeseries dataset.
 Therefore, future work needs to refine our windowed analysis to improve its accuracy after training.
 One method for doing this could be to increase the width of the window.
 Model 1 worked with the entire four-month-long timeseries, and produced good results.
 It is possible that Model 2 was based on windows too small to capture critical features.
 The tradeoff of larger windows is less localized model results.
 It would be less clear at what point in the timeseries a new domain is present.
-The

 Another possible approach towards an accurate window-based model is by changing the classification feature from Domain to Transition (see Figure 7 again).
 The model would be trained on data labelled by the presence of a regime shift rather than by which domain is dominating the window.
 Given Model 1 also used this approach, it could be a promising new direction.
 Once a successful windowed model is created, we will be able to measure the effectiveness of our early warning system described earlier.

 We are not sure how accurate this model, trained on simulated data, would be when tested on empirical data.
 It would be useful to test this and compare it to results from a model both trained and tested on empirical data.
 Application and testing of this wtCNN approach on real-world data would be required before application in any applied setting.

-Sociotechnical: the theme is the design of software - open source - part of the reason that dating apps can be predatory is that it is unclear how peoples data are used and the algorithm works;

-environmental data is useful and should be public but people's data should be handled with more care

-ethics of how information is used: the end goal was to create a tool that would aid in decision making; there is an ethic involved in creating ACCURATE information that is useful and usable...

-there is a permitting process for conducting reasearch and gathering environmental data; informing relevant jurisdictions; it can involve public comments? a lot of private property is used to conduct research ... there are not well established best practices about working with environemental data from private property ...
-AND there are not well established best practices when working with human data

-Forest Invenetory and Analysis Program??? they have a system of best practices for gathering data from environmental data; they don't release detailed information about where plots are located

-Considering users is important; what do they want to gain from using the service?

-Jon likes: data privacy; ethics of gathering and using data;